Frequently Asked Questions

 On what types of surfaces can I use Force of Nature?

 Force of Nature can be used virtually anywhere in your house for any job requiring cleaning & deodorizing.
 In the kitchen, Force of Nature cleans sticky messes, grease & grime while killing odors.
 Use it on your counters (including sealed stone like granite, marble, quartz, wood, laminate), glass, appliances (including on stainless steel), even on your baby’s high chair tray & cutting boards where it’s so safe there’s no need to rinse.
 On glass & stainless steel, because Force of Nature has no drying accelerants like ammonia or alcohol based cleaners do, wipe with a clean cloth or paper towel until the surface is completely dry.
 In the bathroom, Force of Nature gets rid of odors, soap scum & grime.
 It cleans all surfaces, including grout, tile, sealed marble, porcelain & glass.
 You can even use it to clean your toilet.
 For surfaces where you currently use an abrasive like a scrub brush (for example with soap scum), with Force of Nature you simply use the same brush.
 Depending on surface porosity & build up, you may need a mild abrasive like baking soda with your scrub brush the 1st few times.
 Force of Nature is also great in the nursery for safely cleaning & deodorizing diaper pails, changing pads, and even baby toys & items like pacifiers that make it into your baby’s mouth.
 Just spray, wait 30 seconds or rinse, and your baby can be back in action with that safely cleaned teething toy.
 In pet areas, Force of Nature safely cleans & deodorizes stains and odors.
 It’s safe & effective on kitty litter, pet toys & bedding and won’t remove color on your color-fast carpet or furniture.
-Always 1st test for color-fastness in an inconspicuous spot & let dry before proceeding.
+Always 1st test in an inconspicuous spot to ensure the dyes used are truly colorfast and wait until the tested area is dry before proceeding.
+This is because there is wide variety in the types of dyes, fibers and processes for making fabrics and rugs colorfast.

 Has Force of Nature been tested by an independent party?